JohnDev19/Introduction-to-Python/README.md

-# 100 Days of Python Challenge
+# Introduction to Python

-Welcome to the 100 Days of Python Challenge!
-This repository is dedicated to tracking my progress and sharing the code I write over the next 100 days as I learn and improve my Python skills.
+This repository is dedicated to tracking my progress and sharing the code I write as I learn and improve my Python skills.

 ## Goals